 So if I could say one thing, if you read nothing else in this post, read this:

-It’s costly, I know.
+It can be costly, I know.
+And they might take up space.
 But we spend hundreds on our home decor, clothes, coffee….
 In 18 years, all of it won’t matter.
 You won’t remember the delicious Starbucks Latte you had after a sleepless night of a teething fit.
 You won’t have the Anthropology wrap dress you just bought.
 But if you print all those snapshots on your phone….
 Those will hide in a box up on a shelf.
 You will pull them down when he meets his first girlfriend.
 You will sort through the ones that go into the slideshow at her wedding.
 And when their children are over, they will sit with you quietly as you turn the pages in the photo album and tell a little story of when mom and dad were their age.
 And it will be priceless.

 So pass on the Starbucks this week and go print.
-Settle on the target dress for your summer event and take your memory card to the nearest print lab.
+Settle on the dress in your closet for that summer event and take your memory card to the nearest print lab.
 Or simply sit at the computer tonight and pull images out of your cloud in the cyber world and get them on paper.
 I guarantee their value will only increase.